VaultaFoundation/docs/native/999_miscellaneous/1000_glossary.md

 NET is required to store transactions on an Antelope-based blockchain.
 The amount of NET an account has is measured in bytes, representing the amount of transaction storage an account has at its disposal when creating a new transaction.
 NET is recalculated after each block is produced, based on the system tokens staked for NET bandwidth by the account.
 The amount allocated to an account is proportional with the total system tokens staked for NET by all accounts.
 Do not confuse NET with RAM, although it is also storage space, NET measures the size of the transactions and not contract state.

 ## Nodeos
 nodeos is the core Antelope node daemon that can be configured with plugins to run a node.
-Example uses are block production, dedicated API endpoints, and local development. nodeos = node + eos
+Example uses are block production, dedicated API endpoints, and local development.

 ## Non-Producing Node
 A full node running nodeos that is only watching and verifying for itself each block, and maintaining its own local full copy of the blockchain.
 A non-producing node that is in the "standby pool" can, through the process of being voted in, become a Producing Node.
 A producing node, if voted out, will become a non-producing node.
 For large Antelope changes, non-producing nodes are outside the realm of the "standby pool".